 More extensive and inclusive community engagement;

 An updated, more rigorous greenhouse gas inventory and emission projections;

 A look at Boston’s 80 percent by 2015 GHG reduction goal (80x50)*;

 A website that tracks implementation, performance measures, and lessons learned

 *Mayor Walsh recently announced in his 2017 State of the City address that Boston will be carbon neutral by 2050.
 Details are still being developed.

 BOSTON’S CLIMATE PROGRESS

 Boston has made significant progress towards reducing greenhouse gases.
 Since 2005, Boston’s emissions have declined by approximately 17%, from 7.44 to 6.13 million metric tons of CO2e (carbon dioxide equivalent-- a standard unit for measuring GHG emissions).
 This reduction is equivalent to taking 120,000 homes off the grid for one year.
-Additionally, per capita emissions has decreased from 12.7 CO2e per person in 2005 to 9.5 in 2013.
+Additionally, per capita emissions has decreased from 12.7 metric tons of CO2e per person in 2005 to 9.5 in 2013.
 This decrease has occurred despite the increase in population and jobs in Boston.
 Additionally, emissions from City government operations have been reduced by almost 25 percent since 2005.

 For the first time, each sector has been assigned a specific GHG reduction goal, as well as targets for program participation in order to achieve the goal.

 IMPLEMENTATION AND NEXT STEPS